spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 I have a [longstanding example project] that uses SvelteKit and daisyUI for using all the daisyUI themes.
-If you're interested in how to this was done before using cookies then check out the files [from this commit].
+If you're interested in how this was done before using cookies then check out the files [from this commit].
 You can see I was using [`theme-change`] (again by [Pouya]) for setting the theme by adding a `data-theme` attribute to the `html` element.

 The example project now uses the approach used by [Script Raccoon] from their blog post [How to implement a cookie-based dark mode toggle in SvelteKit].
 I've adapted this approach to use the daisyUI themes.

-I'm going to need to have a list of all the available themes so I can check if the user has selected a valid theme.
+First up I'm going to need to have a list of all the available themes from daisyUI so I can check if the user has selected one of the themes already.
 I'm going to add this to a `src/lib/themes/index.ts` file.

 It looks a little like this: